 - Enable/Disable Debugging to enable or disable the debugger option.
 For more information about enabling the debugger, see How to Debug Microflows Remotely

-If your app is hosted in Mendix Cloud v4, you will see a section named Scaling in the General tab.
+If your app is hosted in Mendix Cloud v4, you will see a section named Instances in the General tab.
+Click the Change scaling button to see the options for changing the scaling.

 In Scaling, there are two sliders that you can control: